softprops/lando/README.md

 A key benefit of AWS lambda is that the _platform_ handles concurrency by spawning more instances of your function *for you*.
 This results in some economical advantages in they way you only pay for what you use.
-Bear in mind you are billed at intervals of 100 milliseconds, so the usefulness optimizing for cost is lost once you've dipped below thatpoint
+Bear in mind you are billed at intervals of 100 milliseconds, so the usefulness optimizing for cost is lost once you've dipped below that point

 ## Examples in the wild